A Guiding Principle of the National Response Framework is That: Flexibility and Collaboration are Key to Effective Disaster Response

 -

 Integration of Diverse Capabilities: Disasters often require a diverse range of skills and expertise.
 The NRF emphasizes the seamless integration of various capabilities, from search and rescue teams to medical professionals to logistical support personnel.
-Flexibility facilitates the rapid mobilization and coordination of these diverse resources.
+Flexibility facilitates the rapid mobilization and coordination of these diverse resources And that's really what it comes down to..

 -